Califon, New Jersey

+The borough's name is said to have been inspired by the California gold rush of 1849.
+The name was shortened to Califon, supposedly because the longer name could not be fit on signs at the train station.

 History

 Califon was a station on the High Bridge Branch of the Central Railroad of New Jersey.
 The station was built in 1875 and is now used as a museum by the Califon Historical Society.
 The rail line was abandoned in 1976 and now serves as a Hunterdon County-administered rail trail called Columbia Trail, which runs south to High Bridge and north to points in Morris County.

 Though the mills were present in the area of Califon for some time prior to its incorporation as a town, it was quite a while before growth became evident in the mid-nineteenth century.
 The J. K. Apgar Farmhouse, listed on the National Register of Historic Places, exemplifies the early stone farmhouses constructed in the region in the late eighteenth and early nineteenth century.
 The area that would become Califon was first called California, from Jacob Neighbor's enthusiasm in the milling business about the time the California Gold Rush broke out.
-The Borough was incorporated by an act of the New Jersey Legislature from portions of both Lebanon and Tewksbury Townships on April 2, 1918.
+The borough was incorporated by an act of the New Jersey Legislature from portions of both Lebanon and Tewksbury Townships on April 2, 1918.

 Local legend has it that California became a regular stop for weekend excursion trains through the countryside.
 When riders bought their tickets they were issued a voucher good for an ice cream; the train would stop so tourists could wander around and cash in their ice cream coupons.
 Anxious to exploit this source of outside revenue, residents petitioned the railroad to let them build a real station, which they did as a community project.
 Citing the local account again, two sign painters who came to letter the sign rode the train from Dunellen, but the background paint wasn't dry when they arrived.
 They sat and drank at the hotel, which later burned down.
 By the time the sign was ready for their artistic touch, the local tale says, "Califon" was as close to California as the inebriated painters could manage.